 Another possibility is to use an import library, shipping with package packA an exports file exB.def.
-Then Makevars.win (or Makevars.ucrt) could contain all: \$(SHLIB) before before: libexB.dll.a libexB.dll.a: exB.def and then installing package packA will make and use the import library for exB.dll.
+Then Makevars.win (or Makevars.ucrt) could contain all: $(SHLIB) before and then installing package packA will make and use the import library for exB.dll.
 (One way to prepare the exports file is to use pexports.exe.)

-PKG_LIBS= -L. -lexB
+''' PKG_LIBS= -L. -lexB